ErgoAI/.github/profile/README.md

 ErgoAI is an enterprise-level extension of the well-known [Flora-2 system](https://flora.sourceforge.net/).
-After having been open-sourced by
+After open-sourcing of ErgoAI by
 [Coherent Knowledge Systems](http://coherentknowledge.com/),
-ErgoAI subsumes Flora-2 for all purposes.
+Flora-2 was deprecated and is no longer maintained because ErgoAI subsumes Flora-2 for all purposes.

 ErgoAI can interact with applications written in several major languages, such as Python, Java, and C/C++; it can talk to databases and the Web; and